mkj-gram/go_email_service/README.md

 * Provider 3

 Upon a send-attempt, if Provider 2 is successful, we do nothing.
-Otherwise, we make the next one, modulo the length of the list, the current while keeping track of the last.
+Otherwise, we move the current pointer to the next provider, modulo the length of the list, while keeping track of the last working provider.

 If any provider succeeds, we save the current one as new last.
 Else if `current == last`, all providers failed and we report an error to the user.